AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 Jupyter on Triton
 =================

-.. note:: Quick link
+.. admonition:: Quick link

    Triton's Jupyter is available via Open OnDemand, https://ondemand.triton.aalto.fi (Jupyter app).

-.. note:: For new users
+.. admonition:: For new users

    Are you new to Triton and want to access Jupyter?
 Triton is a high-performance computing cluster, and JupyterHub is just one of